honeycombio/observability-day-workshop/README.md

 See the data:

-- Click New Query on the left
+- Click Query on the left navigation bar
 - At the top, it says 'New Query in &lt;dropdown&gt;' -- click the dropdown and pick the top option, "All datasets in ..."
 - click 'Run Query'.
 Now you have a count of all events (trace spans, logs, and metrics).
 If it's 0, you're not getting data :sad:
 - If you want to take a look at all the data, click on 'Events' under the graph.